Research and fitting history suggest the following general guideline, however, each individual's ear canals are unique:

 * Note: We strongly suggest you ask your Postal Carrier about "Return Receipt" or "Tracking Options" on your package being sent in to us, for those rare occasions when an item might not reach us.

-Please note, the product Size Exchange, if requested within the 30 days of proof of purchase and meets all the criteria mentioned above, is complementary.
+Please note, the product Size Exchange, if requested within the 30 days of proof of purchase and meets all the criteria mentioned above, is complimentary.
 Simply cover the shipping & handling expenses.
 We gladly offer this one-time service that can be used within the first 30 days of original purchase.

 We are so confident that you will agree EARasers are the most amazing earplugs you have ever worn; if not we will gladly refund your purchase price (less shipping) within the first 30 days of your original purchase from our www.earasers.net online store.
 Simply follow these instructions: Contact us within 30 days of original purchase, to obtain a Return Merchandise Authorization (RMA) Number.
 See below for contact information.